-Automatic payments or “autopay” is a feature offered by most credit card issuers that allows you to have your balance or minimum automatically paid when your statement is posted.
-You can set up autopay with your credit card issuer over the phone or online and can discontinue the feature at any time.
+Automatic payments or “autopay” is a feature offered by most credit card issuers that allows you to have your balance or minimum payment automatically paid from a bank account when your statement is posted.
+You can set up autopay with your credit card issuer over the phone or online.
+The payment may come out of your bank account on the bill due date or your credit card issuer may allow you to choose another payment date.
+You can discontinue the feature at any time.

 Who offers autopay?

-If you make the decision to enroll in autopay with your issuer, you will be presented with three options: pay the minimum, pay the full balance, or pay a fixed amount.
+If you decide to enroll in autopay with your issuer, you will be presented with three options: pay the minimum, pay the full balance or pay a fixed amount.

-- Pay the minimum: Choosing to set up automatic payments to pay your minimum can ensure that you aren’t hit with late fees if you forget to pay your bill on time.
-Minimum payments vary with some issuers charging a flat rate, such as $25 a month, while others charge a certain percentage of your total balance.
-As with manual payments, only paying your minimum will cost you a lot in interest over time, so if you choose to enroll in autopay at the minimum amount monthly, make sure you’re making supplementary payments often to avoid getting into long-term debt.
+- Pay the minimum: Automatically paying your minimum can ensure that you aren’t hit with late fees if you forget to pay your bill on time.
+Minimum payments vary, with some issuers charging a flat rate, such as $25 a month, while others charge a certain percentage of your total balance.
+As with manual payments, only paying your minimum will cost you a lot in interest over time, so if you enroll in autopay at the minimum amount monthly, be sure you’re making supplementary payments often to avoid getting into long-term debt.

-- Pay full balance: When it comes to credit cards, paying your monthly balance off in full is always best practice, and this is no different with automatic payments.
-If you choose this option for autopay, it’s important to make sure that your checking account has enough money at the time of the automatic withdrawal each month.
-If you forget that a payment will be posted to your account and overdraft, you could be hit with double the fees in the form of overdraft charges and a return payment fee from your issuer.
+- Pay full balance: When it comes to credit cards, paying your monthly balance off in full is always the best practice.
+If you choose this option for autopay, be sure that your checking account has enough money at the time of the automatic withdrawal each month.
+If a payment posts to your account and you incur an overdraft, you could be hit with overdraft charges and a return payment fee from your issuer.

-- Pay a fixed amount: The third option for autopay is to set a fixed amount each month you want to pay.
-This can be a good debt reduction strategy if you’re steadily working to pay off a large balance because you can tackle your debt with payments that work for your budget, but keep in mind that paying anything less than your full balance results in added interest.
-However, if you’re worried about missing a payment, setting up autopay for a fixed monthly amount can offer you peace of mind.
+- Pay a fixed amount: This can be a good debt reduction strategy if you’re steadily working to pay off a large balance because you can tackle your debt with payments that work for your budget.
+However, keep in mind that paying anything less than your full balance results in added interest.
+If you’re worried about missing a payment, setting up autopay for a fixed monthly amount can offer you peace of mind.

 When life gets hectic, it is easy for a payment deadline to slip through the cracks.
-If this happens, services like automatic payments serve as a backup to make sure you never miss a payment.
+If this happens, services like automatic payments offer backup to make sure you never miss a payment.
 Setting up automatic payments gives you the freedom to use your credit card and earn rewards without the hassle of remembering to pay your balance monthly.